 Home to TexasTM is a UT Austin program that returns undergraduates to their hometowns with summer internships and experiences aimed to help them understand the underlying values of their home communities.
 Students work full-time for nine weeks for an organization in the community, while also conducting research on community value propositions and reporting findings to UT Austin.
-Each participating student receives a UT Austin scholarship of $5,000.
+Each participating student receives a UT Austin scholarship of $5,000 (counted as income for tax and financial aid purposes).
 No separate payment from employers is expected.

 The student priority application deadline is Friday, January 31, 2020.
 After that date, applications will be reviewed on a rolling, as-needed basis.